 Introductory English courses (ENGL 114 through ENGL 130) offer a variety of ways for students to develop their skills as insightful readers and writers.
 ENGL 114 and ENGL 115 are writing seminars designed for the majority of first-year students to introduce them to college-level critical analysis and modes of academic argumentation.
 ENGL 120 through ENGL 123 offer writing workshops in a range of creative and nonacademic genres.
 ENGL 125 through ENGL 130 offer wide-ranging introductions to literature and are designed for first-year students who think they might go on to do advanced work in the humanities at Yale, whether as majors or nonmajors.
 The foundational courses ENGL 125 through ENGL 128 are especially recommended for students considering a major in English.

 For more complete information about introductory English courses and guidelines for placement, see the Yale College Programs of Study.
 Details about the registration process will be available in the Calendar for the Opening Days and on the departmental website.
-Syllabi indicating the different topics to be covered in sections of ENGL 114, ENGL 115, and ENGL 121 will be posted on the departmental website approximately two weeks before the beginning of classes.
+Syllabi indicating the different topics to be covered in sections of ENGL 114, ENGL 115, and ENGL 121 will be posted on the department website approximately two weeks before the beginning of classes.
 Students uncertain about which course to take should attend English Department Placement during First-Year Orientation.